 Use Thorough Client Intake Forms

-A detailed intake form covering medical history, current conditions, medications, allergies, and contraindications is your best defence against professional indemnity claims.
-Document what you asked, what the client disclosed, and any treatment modifications you made as a result.
+A detailed intake form covering medical history, current conditions, medications, allergies, and contraindications is your strongest defence against PI claims.
+Record what you asked, what the client disclosed, and any treatment modifications you made.

 3